 Bring the vegetable stock to the boil in a large saucepan.
 Add the roasted fennel, onion and garlic, then the frozen peas and simmer for 5 minutes.

-Remove from the heat and use a hand blender, food processor or blender to blitz to a smooth purée, (keep going for a minute or two, this needs to be really smooth), then add the coconut milk, spinach and parsley and blitz again.
+Remove from the heat and use a hand blender, food processor or blender to blitz to a smooth purée, (keep going for a minute or two, this needs to be really smooth), then add the coconut milk, lemon juice, spinach and parsley and blitz again.
 Taste and add more salt or pepper if required.

 For more vegan recipes using fennel, you might like to take a look at some blogging friends: